prebid/prebid.github.io/adops/before-you-start.md

 # Ad Ops and Prebid
 {: .no_toc }

-The Prebid products are designed to integrate with the ad ops line item configuration on the publisher's selected ad server.
-Whether using Prebid.js, Prebid Server or Prebid Mobile,  bid targeting parameters are passed through a query string or POST to the ad server.
+Prebid products are designed to integrate with the ad ops line item configuration on the publisher's selected ad server.
+Whether using Prebid.js, Prebid Server or Prebid Mobile, bid targeting parameters are passed to the ad server.
 The ad server then attempts to  match the targeting parameters to a preset line item.
-If successful, that line item is compared to other line items and if the Prebid bid wins the auction the creative is returned to the web page or app for display.
+If successful, that line item is compared to other line items and if the Prebid bid wins the auction, the creative is returned to the web page or app for display.

 {% capture importantNote %}
 This page assumes you have read [Getting Started with Prebid.js]({{site.baseurl}}/overview/getting-started.html), though it applies to Prebid SDK and Server as well.